khughitt/slidify-network-biology/index.Rmd

 ---

-## Approaches used to construct biologial networks
+## Approaches used to construct biological networks

 @TODO